 There’s no doubt about the excellence of what 3D printers have brought to the world but one crucial thought comes to mind when the danger that these machines impose is in question.
 This article concentrates on acknowledging whether filaments used for 3D printing are toxic to health or not.

-3D printer filament is toxic when melted at very high temperatures so the lower the temperature, generally the less toxic a 3D printer filament is.
+3D printer filament fumes are toxic when melted at very high temperatures so the lower the temperature, generally the less toxic a 3D printer filament is.
 PLA is known as the least toxic filament, while Nylon is one of the most toxic filaments out there.
-You can minimize the toxicity by making use of an enclosure and air purifier.
+You can reduce toxicity with an enclosure and air purifier.

 To put it into layman terms, 3D printing is a procedure that involves thermal decomposition.
 This means that when the printing filament is melted at an exceeding amount of temperature, it’s bound to give off toxic fumes and release volatile compounds.